Challis Hot Springs - Idaho

-The hot springs two pools: a large one measuring 100 by 30 feet and a smaller one 25 by 18 feet.
+The hot springs have two pools: the larger one is 100 by 30 feet, and the smaller one is 25 by 18 feet.

-Temperatures are adjusted manually by adding cold artesian water, so it’s best to enter the pools cautiously.
+Pool temperatures can be adjusted manually by adding cold artesian water.
+Enter the pools cautiously.

-Both pools operate on a flow-through system, with fresh mineral water constantly replacing the old, eliminating the need for chemical treatment.
+Both pools use a flow-through system, where fresh water constantly replaces the old, eliminating the need for chemical treatment.
 The odorless, naturally soothing water provides a clean and relaxing soak.

 Challis Hot Springs History

-Over the years, the property changed hands many times, but the healing reputation of the geothermal mineral water has remained constant, along with each owner’s commitment to welcoming guests seeking rest and relaxation.
+Over the years, the property changed hands many times.
+Still, the reputation of the healing geothermal mineral water has remained intact, along with each owner’s commitment to welcoming guests seeking rest and relaxation.

-In 2023, the site entered a new chapter when it was acquired by the Idaho Department of Parks and Recreation.
-Today, it is managed as part of Land of the Yankee Fork State Park, ensuring that the historic hot springs and campground remain open to the public for future generations to enjoy.
+In 2023, the Idaho Department of Parks and Recreation purchased the site.
+The hot springs became part of the Land of the Yankee Fork State Park.
+This, in turn, ensured that the hot springs and the campground would be preserved and remain open to the public.

 Things to Do near Challis: Beyond Hot Springs

-Beyond soaking, visitors can explore ATV trails, hike, fish for trout and steelhead, kayak or raft the Salmon River, or simply enjoy the natural beauty of Round Valley.
+Beyond soaking, visitors can explore ATV trails, hike, fish for trout and steelhead, kayak, or raft the Salmon River.

-The area is also home to numerous other hot springs, including Cronks Canyon Hot Springs to the north or Sunbeam and Boat Box Hot Springs to the east, each offering unique soaking experiences.
+The area is also home to numerous other hot springs, including Cronks Canyon Hot Springs to the north and Sunbeam and Boat Box Hot Springs to the east, each offering unique soaking experiences.

-For geology and rock enthusiasts, the region has great rockhounding opportunities, with chances to find interesting minerals, agates, and fossils in the river valleys and surrounding hills.
+The region offers excellent rockhounding opportunities for geology and rock enthusiasts.
+There is a good chance of finding interesting minerals, agates, and fossils in the river valleys and surrounding hills.

-If you just want to relax, you can take in the natural beauty of Round Valley, enjoy the mountains, and watch wildlife along the river.
+If relaxation is your sole purpose here, you can take in the natural beauty of Round Valley, enjoy the mountains, and watch wildlife along the river.

 Challis Hot Springs Camping and Lodging